-(3) Whether the accommodation or modification is needed on an urgent basis; and accommodation or modification.
+(3) Whether the accommodation or modification is needed on an urgent basis; and there is no response to the request in a reasonable time, may constitute a denial of a reasonable accommodation or modification.
 Whether a request has been promptly considered is a case-by-case factual determination.